Conviicts/UpdateCreator/readme.md

 npm install
 node main 1.00.12 "/Applications/yourapp/"  /yourapp/
 ```
-- the first argument is the nme of your output file
+- the first argument is the name of your output file
 - the second argument is the path to the folder to be scanned
 - the third argument is the part of the path that you want to exclude from the result.
 example: